Simtim1/Project---Boeing-BA-Three-Statement-Financial-Model-DCF-Work-in-Progress-/README.md

 ## Overview

 A dynamic, driver-based three statement financial model built on Boeing's publicly reported financials (FY2021–FY2025), with forward projections extended to FY2030.
-The goal of this project is to develop hands-on experience building an integrated model from scratch — understanding how assumptions and historical data flow through the income statement, balance sheet, and cash flow statement.
+The goal of this project is to develop experience building an integrated model from scratch — understanding how assumptions and historical data flow through the income statement, balance sheet, and cash flow statement.

 ---